US lifts pandemic travel ban, opens doors to visitors | Business

 - United States

+"I'm going to jump into his arms, kiss him, touch him," Gaye Camara said of the husband in New York she has not seen since before COVID-19 brought the fly-here-there-and-everywhere world to a halt.

+"Just talking about it makes me emotional," Camara, 40, said as she wheeled her luggage through Paris' Charles de Gaulle airport, which could almost be mistaken for its pre-pandemic self, busy with humming crowds, albeit in face masks.

-Starting Monday, the U.S. is accepting fully vaccinated travellers at airports and land borders, doing away with a COVID-19 restriction that dates back to the Trump administration.
-The new rules allow air travel from previously restricted countries as long as the traveller has proof of vaccination and a negative COVID-19 test.
-Land travel from Mexico and Canada will require proof of vaccination but no test.
+The rules that go into effect Monday allow air travel from a series of countries from which it has been restricted since the early days of the pandemic — as long as the traveller has proof of vaccination and a negative COVID-19 test.
+Those crossing a land border from Mexico or Canada will require proof of vaccination but no test.

+US citizens and permanent residents were always allowed to enter the US, but the travel bans grounded tourists, thwarted business travellers and often separated families.

-Airlines are expecting more travellers from Europe and elsewhere.
-Data from travel and analytics firm Cirium showed airlines are increasing flights between the United Kingdom and the U.S. by 21% this month over last month.
+Airlines are now preparing for a surge in travel.
+Data from travel and analytics firm Cirium showed airlines are increasing flights between the UK and the US by 21% this month over last month.

+When Camara last saw Mamadou, her husband, in January 2020, they had no way of knowing that they'd have to wait 21 months before holding each other again.
+She lives in France's Alsace region, where she works as a secretary.
+He is based in New York.

+"It was very hard at the beginning.
+I cried nearly every night," she said.
+"I got through it thanks to him.
+He knows how to talk to me, to calm me."
+Video calls, text messages, phone conversations kept them connected — but couldn't fill the void of separation.

+"I'm going to hug them, suffocate them, that's what I dream of," Giribet said after checking in for her flight.
+A widow, she lost her husband to a lengthy illness before the pandemic and her three grown children all live abroad: a son in Paris, a daughter in Richmond, Virginia, and the twins' father in San Francisco.

+"I found myself all alone," said Giribet, who was flying for the first time in her life by herself.

-The change will have a profound effect on the borders with Mexico and Canada, where travelling back and forth was a way of life until the pandemic hit and the U.S. shut down nonessential travel.
+The change will also have a profound effect on the US borders with Mexico and Canada, where travelling back and forth was a way of life until the pandemic hit and the US shut down nonessential travel.

-Malls, restaurants and Main Street shops in U.S. border towns have been devastated by the lack of visitors from Mexico.
-On the boundary with Canada, cross-border hockey rivalries were community traditions until being upended by the pandemic.
-Churches that had members on both sides of the border are hoping to welcome parishioners they haven't seen during COVID-19 shutdown.
+Malls, restaurants and Main Street shops in US border towns have been devastated by the lack of visitors from Mexico.
+On the boundary with Canada, cross-border hockey rivalries that were community traditions were upended.
+Churches that had members on both sides of the border are hoping to welcome parishioners they haven't seen in nearly two years.

 Loved ones have missed holidays, birthdays and funerals while nonessential air travel was barred, and they are now eager to reconnect.

-River Robinson's American partner wasn't able to be in Canada for the birth of their baby boy 17 months ago because of pandemic-related border closures.
-She was thrilled to hear the U.S. is reopening its land crossings to vaccinated travellers.
+River Robinson's American partner wasn't able to be in Canada for the birth of their baby boy 17 months ago.
+She was thrilled to hear about the US reopening.

-“I'm planning to take my baby down for the American Thanksgiving,” said Robinson, who lives in St. Thomas, Ontario.
-“If all goes smoothly at the border I'll plan on taking him down as much as I can.
-Is crazy to think he has a whole other side of the family he hasn't even met yet.”
-According to the Centres for Disease Control and Prevention, the U.S. will accept travellers who have been fully vaccinated with any of the vaccines approved for emergency use by the World Health Organisation, not just those in use in the U.S. That means that the AstraZeneca vaccine, widely used in Canada, will be accepted.
+"I'm planning to take my baby down for the American Thanksgiving," said Robinson, who lives in St Thomas, Ontario.
+"If all goes smoothly at the border I'll plan on taking him down as much as I can."
+The US will accept travellers who have been fully vaccinated with any of the shots approved for emergency use by the World Health Organisation, not just those in use in the US.
+That's a relief for many in Canada, where the AstraZeneca vaccine is widely used.

-For air travellers, the airlines are required to verify vaccine records and match them against ID, and if they don't, they could face fines of up to nearly $35,000 per violation.
-Airlines will also collect information about passengers for contact tracing efforts.
-There will be CDC workers spot-checking travellers for compliance in the U.S. At land borders, Customs and Border Protection agents will check vaccine proof.

 (This story has not been edited by Devdiscourse staff and is auto-generated from a syndicated feed.)